Averages and higher moments for the $\ell$-torsion in class groups: Introduction

+In the following, we call this the \emph{straightforward approach}.
+In Theorem \ref{thm2} and later results, we give bounds for the $k$-th moment in cases where the exceptional set is known to be very small.
+Our bounds are stronger than \eqref{eq:straightforward} when $\ell$ is not too small in terms of the other parameters, in particular in terms of $k$.

 Last but not least we should mention that there are very few but spectacular results for the averages of $\ell$-torsion in degree-$d$-fields that provide not only upper bounds but even asymptotics.
 The case $(d,\ell)=(2,3)$ is due to Davenport-Heilbronn \cite{81} (see also the recent improvements \cite{BST13,TT13, Hou}), and $(3,2)$ due to Bhargava \cite{Bhargava05}.
+In particular, these two results show that for $(d,\ell)\in \{(2,3),(3,2)\}$ the conjecture (\ref{conj:epsilon}) holds true on average.
 Regarding $4$-torsion in quadratic fields Fouvry and Kl\"uners \cite{MR2276261} have established the average value for $\#\Cl_K[4]/\#\Cl_K[2]$.
-Related results were obtained by Klys \cite{Kly16} for $3$-torsion in cyclic cubic fields, and by Milovich \cite{Mil15} for the $16$-rank in certain quadratic fields.
+Related results were obtained by Klys \cite{Kly16} for $3$-torsion in cyclic cubic fields, and by Milovic \cite{Mil15} for the $16$-rank in certain quadratic fields.